 Click on a red dot to see more information!

-LaHaye Student Union - The newly expanded 230,000-square-foot LaHaye Student Union boasts seven hardwood basketball courts, four volleyball courts, a six lane 25-yard length pool, two indoor turf soccer fields, cardio and weight training rooms, multipurpose recreational space, and a 4,000-square-foot climbing area with a 40-foot climbing tower.
+LaHaye Student Union - The 230,000-square-foot LaHaye Student Union boasts seven hardwood basketball courts, four volleyball courts, a six-lane 25-yard length pool, two indoor AstroTurf soccer fields, cardio and weight training rooms, multipurpose recreational space, and a 4,000-square-foot climbing area with a 40-foot climbing tower.

-Center for Music and the Worship Arts - The new 140,000-square-foot School of Music facility will be comprised of two linked 4-story buildings and will house 40 teaching studios complete with piano, songwriting, and music computer labs, as well as a fine arts auditorium capable of seating 1,600 guests.
+Center for Music and the Worship Arts - The new 140,000-square-foot School of Music facility will be comprised of two linked 4-story buildings and will house 40 teaching studios complete with piano, songwriting, and music computer labs, as well as a fine arts concert hall capable of seating 1,600 guests.
 The majority of the facility will be completed in time for the Fall 2015 semester, while the concert hall will open in Spring 2016.

 Olympic Sports Complex - This new multipurpose athletic complex will be built near U.S. 460 at the north end of East Campus.
 It will include an Olympic-